emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Portland Chocolate Company (PCC) is a craft chocolate supplier offering two 3.5oz chocolate bars; milk, and dark.
-PCC has a manufacturing facility and a warehouse (see Figure 1).
+PCC has a manufacturing facility and a warehouse in Portland, OR (see Figure 1).
+PCC works with a retailer who sells PCC's chocolates in their stores in US.

 | ![_config.yml]({{ site.baseurl }}/images/Multi-Period Inventory Planning with Stochastic Demand Using Python/supply_chain.PNG) |
 |:--:|
 | *Figure 1: Supply chain* |

+After PCC receives orders from retailer, first PCC prepares orders and then, retailer picks them from the PCC's warehouse.

+PCC receives a purchase plan from retailer and prepares a production plan by product and week.
+PCC does not hold inventory at the manufacturing facility and ships products immediately to its warehouse.

+PCC and retailer has a 100% service level agreement which is an order should be satisfied within 7 days.
+Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

+PCC's objective is to identify inventory management policy to maximize their profit.

+## Problem Formulation